 US Naval Historical Center

-Ajax 70k Scindia off Mare Island Navy Yard, Vallejo, CA., with the tug Unadilla alongside, circa 1899.
+Ajax 70k USS Scindia off Mare Island Navy Yard, Vallejo, CA., with the tug Unadilla alongside, circa 1899.

 US Navy photo # NH 71734 from the collections of the US Naval Historical Center, courtesy San Francisco Maritime Museum, San Francisco, CA.